carob-data/vocal/README.md

 # vocal

-This is an R package designed to support checking whether data complies with a standard.
+This is an R package designed to support checking whether data complies with a standard vocabulary.
+It can check for

+- (un)known variable names
+- missing (required) variables
+- valid character values
+- valid numeric value ranges
+- valid dates and date ranges

-The goal is that the package can be used with multiple standards, but our emphasis is to develop it to work with the [terminag](https://github.com/carob-data/terminag/) standard used in the [Carob project](https://github.com/carob-data/carob/).
+The pacakge was originally developed for the [terminag](https://github.com/controvoc/terminag/) standard used in the [Carob project](https://github.com/carob-data/carob/).

 You can install the package with:

 ```
-remotes::install_github("carob-data/vocal")
+remotes::install_github("controvoc/vocal")
 ```